PQHSGS/PQHSGS/README.md

 - 🤔 &nbsp; Exploring about Math's applications and Technology theories behind stuff
 - 🎓 &nbsp; Studying DS&AI at Hanoi University of Science and Technology.
-- ✍️ &nbsp; Play guitar and martial arts as hobbies.
+- ✍️ &nbsp; Play guitar and swimming as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>